 - Macrame cord: This is tightly braided six-strand (or sometimes more) cord.
 Sturdy, but not good if you want to brush out the ends for fringe.

-- Macrame rope: Three (or sometimes four) strand twisted rope.
-It’s stronger than macrame string but softer than cord.
-You can unwind the ends and brush it out for a pretty wavy fringe.
+- Macrame rope: Two, three, or sometimes four strand twisted rope.
+It’s usually harder than macrame cord or string.
+You can unwind the ends and brush it out for a pretty, wavy fringe.

 All of these come in different thicknesses which is measured in mm (millimeters).
 The higher the number, the thicker the cord.

-Wondering where to buy macrame cord, rope, string, and all the other macrame supplies?
-Here are my favorite places to stock up.
+Wondering where to buy cotton macrame cord, rope, string, and all the other macrame supplies?

 Jute Macrame Rope